From the president

 A detailed analysis of routes taken on the women's and men's long courses are on the World of O website.
 The results for the long finals are here, and all other results can be accessed from here.

-If you have any thoughts on what you would like to read or see in future newsletters, or have comments on this or previous newsletters, please let the editor know using the following form.
+If you have any thoughts on what you would like to read or see in future newsletters, would like to submit an article or photo, or have comments on this or previous newsletters, please let the editor know using the form here.

 Orienteering SA has Facebook pages